roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/accessing-your-gateway/README.md

 Open the terminal of Mac OS.
 Enter root mode by typing the following command: `sudo -i`

-* If you are not in root mode, enter `ssh pi@192.168.230.11` in the terminal to login to your LoRaWAN® Gateway, the default password is "**raspberry**".
+* If you are not in root mode, enter `ssh pi@192.168.230.11` in the terminal to login to your Gateway, the default password is "**raspberry**".

 ### 3. Linux OS